 Transportation

-In Seogwipo, we stayed at Winston Hotel, $108 (along with 10% tax) for three nights.
+In Seogwipo, we stayed at Winston Hotel for $108 (along with 10% tax) for three nights.
 We stayed collectively in a widespread twin room and split the price.
 So I paid $54, in my opinion.
-In Jeju–si, we stayed at Ellui Hotel Jeju, $ sixty-six (including 10% tax) for two nights.
+In Jeju–si, we stayed at Ellui Hotel Jeju for two nights for $ sixty-six (including 10% tax).
 We stayed collectively in a deluxe twin room and cut up the cost.
 So I paid $33, in my opinion.

 Total: $87

-Pre-holiday spending: Got a foldable seashore tent online for $12
+Pre-holiday spending: I got a foldable seashore tent online for $12

 Day One

-three.30 a.M. – My sister, who occurs to be my resident driver because I tour a lot, is another time type enough to send me off.
-I am lucky as it’s pretty hard to discover transportation like Grab (South East Asia’s equivalent to Uber) that early in the morning, and I shop myself a $sixteen charge.
-My tour buddy B is already at the airport after I arrive.
-Our flight is at 6:00 a.M.
-So we test in our baggage and self-print our boarding passes so we will begin to undergo security.
-We both ate before leaving home, so there was no want to buy breakfast that early at the airport.
+three.30 a.M. – My sister, who is my resident driver because I tour a lot, is another time type enough to send me off.
+I am lucky as it’s pretty hard to discover transportation like Grab (South East Asia’s equivalent to Uber) that is early in the morning, and I shop myself at a $sixteen charge.
+My tour buddy B will be at the airport after I arrive.
+Our flight is at 6:00 a.m., So we test in our baggage and self-print our boarding passes so we will begin to undergo security.
+We ate before leaving home, so there was no want to buy breakfast that early at the airport.
 Plus, we’ve got food looking ahead to us on the aircraft!

-1:50 p.M. – A 6-hour flight that capabilities us to consume Häagen-Dazs0 ice cream while watching Netflix eventually takes us to Jeju International Airport.
-After passing through immigration, we lease a portable WiFi router for six days ($2.Eight in line with day) to percentage because we want to live updated on the ‘gram.
-It is half of the price of purchasing a sim card and might join up to a few gadgets.
+1:50 p.m. – A 6-hour flight that allows us to consume Häagen-Dazs0 ice cream while watching Netflix eventually takes us to Jeju International Airport.
+After passing through immigration, we lease a portable WiFi router for six days ($2.Eight in line with the day) to percentage because we want to live updated on the ‘gram.
+It is half the price of a SIM card and might add up to a few gadgets.
 You depart your credit score card details and the fee for your card once you return the WiFi router.

-Since we plan to journey through the superb bus gadget, we purchase a public transport card known as T–Money on the airport’s 7-Eleven.
+Since we plan to journey through the superb bus gadget, we purchase a public transport card called T-Money on the airport’s 7-Eleven.
 We split the shipping cash that includes a $3 card fee and $forty worth of money for the both of us to travel around ($21.50).
 Tip: the T-Money card can also be used for taxi rides.
-We board the airport bus limousine ($four. five deducted from T–Money card) parked right outside the airport arrival door to head to the south part of the island called Seogwipo, which takes around 40 minutes. $21.50 5.30 p.M. – After a brief shower at our exceptional hotel called Winston, we take a ten-minute walk to the central shopping district of Seogwipo, near the food market.
+We board the airport bus limousine ($four. five deducted from T the money card) parked outside the airport arrival door to head to the south part of the island called Seogwipo, which takes around 40 minutes. $21.50 5.30 p.M. – After a brief shower at our exceptional Winston hotel, we take a ten-minute walk to the central shopping district of Seogwipo, near the food market.

-We opt for a dinner of Korean stir fry called dak galbi wherein the chef cooks rice, greens, chicken, and a unique highly spiced sauce in a large grill in the front of you, served with side kimchi, of course.
+We opt for a Korean stir fry dinner called dak galbi, wherein the chef cooks rice, greens, chicken, and a unique, highly spiced sauce on a large grill in front of you, served with side kimchi.
 I ordered a few bottles of soju ($four) to accompany my meal, and we cut up the rate of the dakgalbi ($11).
 The friendly proprietor of the stir fry place indicates a dessert joint down the road referred to as Sulbing.
-We nibble on a few Korean toast and custard buns within the form of fish ($3). $18.
+We nibble on a few Korean toast and custard buns in the form of fish ($3). $18.

-8.00 p.M. – We spend time after dessert just on foot around town as our motel is near the Seogwipo Maeil Olle Market that sells Korean snacks and culmination.
-Since we’re going hiking the next day, we inventory up on a few snacks like water, bread, and some other bottle of soju (I need a nighttime cap) from a mini-mart earlier than heading back.
+8.00 p.M. – We spend time after dessert just on foot around town as our motel is near the Seogwipo Maeil Olle Market, which sells Korean snacks and culmination.
+Since we’re hiking the next day, we inventory snacks like water, bread, and some other bottles of soju (I need a nighttime cap) from a mini-mart before returning.
 If you ever enter a community mini-mart in Korea, go directly to the tea segment and be amazed.
 So many types of tea infused with elements like oranges and ginger.
-I get the only with ginger ($6 a field) because I want to remedy my tummy. $8.60
+I got the only one with ginger ($6 a field) because I want to remedy my tummy. $8.60